RockwellShah/receive.link/README.md

    Unlock with your passkey, confirm your email once, and you get a permanent link like `receive.link/u#...` to share anywhere: an email signature, a bio, a QR code.

 2. **Anyone sends**<br>
    They open your link, drop in files, done.
-Their browser encrypts everything to your public key and uploads the sealed result directly to storage.
+Their browser encrypts everything to your passkey and uploads it for you automatically.

 3. **You get an email**<br>
-   One notification per delivery, with a download link.
-The email never contains the file or any key.
+   One notification per delivery, with a secure download link.
+The email never contains the file itself.

 4. **Only you can open it**<br>
    The download page asks for your passkey, decrypts on your device, and saves the file.
-Re-downloads are free, and a Delete button removes the server copy whenever you're ready.
+Re-downloads are free, and a delete button removes the server copy whenever you're ready.

 ---